orthanc-mirrors/orthanc-book/Sphinx/source/plugins/transfers.rst

-      "BucketSize" : 4096,       // Optimal size for a bucket (in KB) "CacheSize" : 128,         // Size of the memory cache to process DICOM files (in MB) "MaxPushTransactions" : 4, // Maximum number of simultaneous receptions in push mode "MaxHttpRetries" : 0       // Maximum number of HTTP retries for one bucket }
+      "BucketSize" : 4096,       // Optimal size for a bucket (in KB) "CacheSize" : 128,         // Size of the memory cache to process DICOM files (in MB) "MaxPushTransactions" : 4, // Maximum number of simultaneous receptions in push mode "MaxHttpRetries" : 0,      // Maximum number of HTTP retries for one bucket "PeerConnectivityTimeout": 2 // HTTP Timeout (in seconds) used when checking if a remote peer has the transfer plugin enabled in /transfers/peers GET route
+    }
   }